joshbegley/nyt-latest/previous.md

 `Nearly 200 fires continued to devastate swaths of the province as smoke continued to drift across parts of Canada and the United States.`\
 https://www.nytimes.com/2026/07/18/world/canada/ontario-wildfires-smoke-thunder-bay-canada.html

-**Thunderstorms Bring Threat of Flooding and Strong Winds to Northeast**\
+**Thunderstorms, Flooding and Strong Winds Sweep the Northeast**\
 `Forecasters warned of winds over 70 miles per hour in New York City, Philadelphia, Baltimore and Washington.`\
 https://www.nytimes.com/2026/07/18/weather/new-york-storms-updates.html

 **Mike Lindell Not Registered to Vote in Minnesota, Where He is Running for Governor**\